ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 ```
 {: pre}

-To scale your instance up to 8 CPUs and `32768` megabytes of RAM, you would submit:
+To scale your instance up to 8 CPUs and `32768` megabytes of RAM, submit the following command:

 ```sh
 {